-It will seem as if the cavy’s body is trembling a bit, like vibration.
+It will seem as if the guinea pig’s body is trembling a bit, like vibration.
 This is a very good thing most of the time!
 Like a cat that purrs when it warms your lap, so does the guinea pig vibrate similarly and this is their mechanism to ‘hide’ the joy and pleasure from the petting.

-That deep and vibrating sound is most of the time joy, good mood, but rarely it can represent anxiety and worry.
-If it’s the latter, it comes with short and rapid sounds together with the vibrating.
-If the cavy vibrates, also ensure to keep it warm, because trembling can also be a sign of cold temperature of your arms, or in the room.
+That deep and vibrating sound is most of the time joy, good mood but rarely it can represent anxiety and disturbance.
+If it’s the latter, it usually comes with short and rapid sounds together with the vibrating one.
+If the guinea pig vibrates, also ensure to keep it warm because trembling can also be a sign of cold temperature of your arms or in the room.

 Can You Comb or Brush the Guinea Pig While You Pet It?

 Of course, the guinea pig loves a little brushing off its fur, mostly after bath time, when the fur gets all dried but on other occasions too.
 This will also keep the fur in amazing condition and will relax the guinea pig as well – everyone likes fingers through their hair, we can also admit this right?

 You can use a small brush with stiff and short bristles or a narrow-tooth comb.
 Move it along the fur growth direction.
 Try to limit the brushing to just once per week, to prevent fur shedding and pet the cute guinea pig with your hands and fingers most of the time during the brushing.